 He is Director and Flutist of Voyage Unlimited, Inc., a New York not-for-profit committed to the performance, recording, and publication of new and standard chamber music for flute.
 As solo flutist with Classical Quintessence aboard the Cunard cruise ship Vistafjord, he performed with Polish pianist/composer Adam Manijak, who has become an integral part of the Voyage Unlimited mission.
 The Voyage Unlimited Series of new orchestrations by Don and Adam is published by Falls House Press and distributed by Theodore Presser.

 Don’s articles have been published in national music journals including Flute Talk magazine and Flute Forum.
-He has been interviewed by several publications, including Windplayer magazine’s best seller Flute Stories, “101 Inspirational Stories by the World’s Best Flute Players”, The Flutist Quarterly, “The Musical Road Less Traveled”, and A Flute in My Refrigerator, “Celebrating a Life in Music” by Helen Spielman.
-He is also the cover interview of the September 2008 issue of Flute Talk magazine.
+He was interviewed by Windplayer Magazine for its bestseller Flute Stories – 101 Inspirational Stories by the World’s Best Flute Players, which has become a must-read for anyone in the performing arts.
+He was also interviewed for the Fall 2007 issue of The Flutist Quarterly, The Musical Road Less Traveled by Helen Spielman, and he is the cover interview of the September 2008 issue of Flute Talk.

 Don studied flute at the doctoral level at the University of North Texas, and summers at the Aspen Music Festival, and the Académie d’été in Nice, France.
 His teachers include the distinguished flutists Julius Baker, Michel Debost, Alain Marion, Judith Mendenhall, George Morey, Marcel Moyse, and Albert Tipton.

 His flute is a handmade 14-carat gold Brannen-Cooper flute.